1966 FIFA World Cup

-Two debut teams performed well at the competition – North Korea beat Italy 1–0 on the way to reaching the quarter-finals, where they lost to Portugal 5–3 after leading 3–0.
-Portugal themselves finished third, losing 2–1 to England in the semi-final.
-Portuguese striker Eusébio was the tournament's top scorer, with nine goals clinching the golden boot with three goals more than second placed Helmut Haller.
+England were the fifth nation to win the event, and the third host nation to win after Uruguay in 1930 and Italy in 1934.
+Two time reigning champions Brazil failed to get past the group stages as they were defeated by Hungary and Portugal.
+It was the second time that defending champions were eliminated in the group stages after Italy in 1950.
+This would not occur again until 36 years later.
+The two debut teams performed well at the competition – North Korea beat Italy 1–0 on the way to reaching the quarter-finals, where they lost to Portugal 5–3 after leading 3–0.
+Portugal themselves finished third, beating Soviet Union 2–1 in the bronze-match.

+During the qualifying, FIFA, citing competitive and logistical issues, decided that there would be no direct qualifying place for an African team: all 15 African nations who had entered immediately boycotted the competition in protest.

-The 1966 World Cup was the first FIFA World Cup held in the English-speaking world.
-Matches were played at eight stadiums across England, with the final being held at Wembley Stadium, which had a capacity of 98,600.
-The 1966 event featured the highest number of teams of any international tournament to date, with 70 nations participating.
+Matches were played at eight stadiums across England, foremost Wembley Stadium, which had a capacity of 98,600.
+Here England played all its matches, here the tournament was opened by Queen Elizabeth II and here the final was held as well.

-All 15 African nations who entered the qualifying later boycotted the tournament in protest after FIFA, citing competitive and logistical issues, ruled that there would be no direct qualification for any African team.
 Prior to the tournament, the Jules Rimet trophy was stolen, but was recovered by a dog named Pickles four months before the tournament began.
 It was the first World Cup to have selected matches broadcast via satellite to countries on other continents.
 The final, which was broadcast locally by the BBC, was the last to be shown entirely in black and white.
+This was also the only World Cup in history that did not have matches on Sundays, due to religious laws at the time, which were only repealed ten years after in 1976.

 Background

-England was chosen as host of the 1966 World Cup in Rome, Italy on 22 August 1960, over rival bids from West Germany and Spain.
-This is the first tournament to be held in a country that was affected directly by World War II, as the four previous tournaments were either held in countries out of war theatres or in neutral countries.
+England was chosen as host of the 1966 World Cup in Rome, Italy, on 22 August 1960, over rival bids from West Germany and Spain.
+This was the first tournament to be held in a country that was affected directly by World War II, as the four previous tournaments were either held in countries out of war theatres or in neutral countries.

 Qualification

 Despite the Africans' absence, there was another new record number of entries for the qualifying tournament, with 70 nations taking part.
-After all the arguments, FIFA finally ruled that ten teams from Europe would qualify, along with four from South America, one from Asia and one from North and Central America.
+FIFA determined that ten teams from Europe would qualify, along with four from South America, one from Asia and one from North and Central America.

 Portugal and North Korea qualified for the first time.
 Portugal would not qualify again until 1986, while North Korea's next appearance was at the 2010 tournament.
 This was also Switzerland's last World Cup finals until 1994.
 Notable absentees from this tournament included 1962 runners-up Czechoslovakia and semi-finalists Yugoslavia.